SUGAR RAY LEONARD unified the welterweight division in style, stopping the unbeaten Thomas “The Hitman” Hearns, at Caesars palace, Nevada.

 Leonard, a much decorated amateur, racking up multiples honours including an Olympic gold medal, quickly demonstrated his pedigree in the pro game, claiming the welterweight crown within two years.

-In 1979, Sugar Ray succeeded in his first assault on a world title, against New Yorker, Wilfred Benitez.
-The man from the Bronx, who is the youngest ever world champion, winning the WBA lightweight strap, at age 17, was dispatched in the 15th.
+In 1979, Sugar Ray succeeded in his first assault on a world title, against New York-Puerto Rican great, Wilfred Benitez.
+The man born in the Bronx, who is the youngest ever world champion, winning the WBA lightweight strap, at age 17, was dispatched in the 15th.

 A year later, the champion locked horns with fellow Hall of Famer, Roberto Duran, in notable back to back wars.
 The Panamanian relieved Leonard of his title in a close decision in their first encounter.
 Sugar Ray avenged his solitary defeat in style, forcing Duran to quit during their return, in 1981.